 However, Google isn’t the only one that has attributes available.
 We covered a few of those here.

-2. Visibility Is More Than Just Google My Business
+2. Visibility Is More Than Just Google Business Profile

 Local businesses that are farther away may have difficulty getting visibility at the top of Google Maps.

 We’ve all become used to a combination of distance and intent shaping the local search results.
 If, however, we see Google prioritize greener choices and eco-friendly routing, some remote local businesses might need to focus on alternative ways of reaching consumers.